aammya8/LeNet5_CNN/Readme.md

 ## Objective

 This project is an implementation and optimization of the forward pass of a convolution layer using **CUDA**.
-Convolutional layers are the primary building blocks of convolutional neural networks (CNNs), which are used for tasks like image classification, object detection, natural language processing and recommendation systems.
+Convolutional layers are the primary building blocks of convolutional neural networks (CNNs), which are used for tasks like image classification, object detection, natural language processing and recommendation systems. **This implementation achieves 0.886 (88.6%) classification accuracy.**

 The forward pass is implemented for a modified version of the LeNet5 architecture shown below: